laurenschroeder/laurenschroeder.github.io/_posts/2017-07-19-Neutrality.md

 ### entente : country 1 agreed to consult with country 2 if a crisis occurred

-Singer and Small (1968, 280n10) note that  neutrality and nonaggression pacts have historically had a greater impact on the international system than defense pacts.

 ## Comparing Military Disputes and Alliances: